Â

 He couldnât focus, wouldnât listen, and seemed permanently overwhelmed.

-She had an aha moment right in front of me.
+I sketched it all on a napkin and she had an aha moment right in front of me.

 Two weeks later, the situation was very different.Â